Skip to content

 Lasting bonds

 The partnership with Jean Martin dates back to her grandfather.
-The families of the valley have known each other forever, the children sharing school and games, the adults cultivating almost familial ties as they cultivate their olive trees.
+The families of the valley have known each other forever, the children sharing school and games, the adults cultivating almost familial ties at the same time as the olive trees.

 Being Maussanais, a way of life

 For Dominique, arboriculture is not just a profession: it's a way of life, a skill to pass on, and a way of living in harmony with the valley.
-As she simply puts it: "That's what it means to be Maussanais."
+As she simply summarizes: "That's what it means to be Maussanais."